Last Updated: December 24, 2021

 • The availability of a conference room and other amenities not necessarily accessible to entrepreneurs in a separate space both facilitates business getting done and impressing the right person.

-• Sharing of business knowledge and expertise is invaluable, especially for first-time entrepreneurs.
+• Sharing of business knowledge, subject matter expertise, and contacts is invaluable, especially for first-time entrepreneurs.

 Some economic development incubator programs, or business accelerators as some variations are now being called, want an ownership stake in the business as it grows.
 (We think that strictly speaking, an accelerator takes on businesses that are not necessarily fresh start-ups, but businesses that have stayed small and now are ready for rapid growth.
 But the actual language out in the field gets fuzzy.)